 Donating to hurricane victims

-Recovering from a natural disaster can be a long, arduous process, especially for those who aren’t prepared with a disaster survival kit or disaster insurance.
-From days after the disaster to months later, communities need help picking up the pieces.
+Recovery can be a long, arduous process, especially for those who aren’t prepared with a survival kit or insurance.
+From days after the catastrophe to months later, communities need help picking up the pieces.
 Here are some of the most effective ways you can help.

-While rounding up used items like coats and blankets for victims might seem like a good idea, relief organizations advise against it.
-These types of donations, including food and water, can clog up distributions channels and create more work for relief workers, according to NPR.
-Cash donations to a nonprofit involved in recovery efforts are one of the most effective ways to provide immediate help to those in need.
+While rounding up used items like coats and blankets for victims might seem like a good idea, organizations advise against it.
+These types of donations, including food and water, can clog up distribution channels and create more work for workers, according to NPR.
+Cash donations to a nonprofit involved in relief efforts are one of the most effective ways to provide immediate help to those in need.

 By donating blood through the American Red Cross, you can save up to three lives.
 The entire donation process takes 45 minutes, but the actual blood donation is just 8-10 minutes.
 This simple but powerful gift can truly have a lasting impact.
 To find your nearest Red Cross, visit the Red Cross website.